tomjoht/simplifying-complexity/_docs/reducing-the-complexity-of-language.md

 To read more about the importance of glossaries in API documentation, check out the [Glossaries](/learnapidoc/docapis_glossary_section.html) topic in my [API documentation course](/learnapidoc/).

-See also [Has plain language deepened or ruined our delight in language?](http://idratherbewriting.com/2017/09/20/plain-language-ruined-my-delight-in-language/) for a remorse about the constraints of plain language.
+See also [Has plain language deepened or ruined our delight in language?](http://idratherbewriting.com/2017/09/20/plain-language-ruined-my-delight-in-language/) for a post reflecting on the downsides of using plain language.

 ## References